goliatone/wee-things-workshop/tutorials/1-hello-world/README.md

 ### Lua Strings

 The actual program we are going to write is rather simple.
 The main focus is the process to get code running.
-We will also learn how to upload and execute a file from the ESPLorer IDE.
+We will also learn how to upload and execute a file using the [esp clit tool][node-esp].

 Here is the code we will be running: